 Postmenopausal women with breast cancer and a high intake of plant lignans such as enterolactone have been found to be less likely to die from their breast cancer than those with a low intake.
 Enterolactone has also been found to increase the sensitivity of breast cancer cells to radiation, thereby potentially enhancing the treatment effects of radiotherapy.

-Rutin may reduce the cardiotoxic effects of Adriamycin.
+Rutin has been reported to reduce the cardiotoxic effects of Adriamycin.

 Buckwheat honey has been found to be a better source of antioxidants than lighter-colored honeys.
-Japanese soba noodles are made from buckwheat flour.
+Japanese soba noodles are typically made from a combination of wheat and buckwheat flour.

 Tartary buckwheat (Fagopyrum tataricum Gaertn.) is a type of buckwheat regularly consumed in China and parts of India.
 It has a phytochemical profile similar to common buckwheat, with somewhat more rutin and quercetin.